 There is a good selection of steamed and fried dim sum with the vast majority of the dim sum dishes costing less than £5, making it great value-for-money especially compared to other dim sum venues in London.

-Dim Sum Duck is a great place for social, laidback dining, and I prefer to go during the weekends when I'm craving a relaxed dim sum.
+Dim Sum Duck is a great place for social, laidback dining, and we prefer to go during the weekends when we are craving a relaxed dim sum.

 4. My Neighbours The Dumplings (Clapton and Victoria Park)

 My Neighbours The Dumplings are a pair of delicious, family-run dim sum restaurants in East London which fuse dim sum tradition with innovation.

 Their dim sum dishes are focused on dumplings and we would strongly recommend trying their delicious Siu Mai dumplings containing pork, prawn and roe as well as Har Gau prawn dumplings.
 With their handcrafted dumplings, they've done a great job of transforming simple, homely recipes into gourmet delicacies.